Holden Arboretum: Major collections

 Other major collections of scientific value but not easily accessible to the casual visitor include Maple, Hawthorn, nut-bearing, and specimen trees (a diverse planting of deciduous trees).

 Natural areas

 The majority of land at The Holden Arboretum is maintained in a natural state.
 Even though it gives the appearance of being untouched, crucial management decisions are always being made to maintain the diversity and health of these areas.

 The goal of natural areas management is to maintain and ultimately increase species diversity of both flora and fauna.
 In order to preserve our native habitats, plant community surveys are conducted by Holden staff to inventory the composition of the existing flora.

 Wise management of unique areas such as Bole Woods, Pierson Creek Valley, Stebbins Gulch, and Little Mountain cannot begin until there is an understanding of the plant communities which comprise these areas.
 To limit damage, areas such as Stebbins Gulch and Little Mountain can only be accessed by visitors on guided tours.

-Diseases, pests and human threats have the potential to severely affect our natural areas.
-In order to reduce their impact these problems need to be monitored and researched.
-Current critical issues under study include: exploding gypsy moth and deer populations, beech bark disease, and water quality.